jonathanciapetti/picklevw/README.md

 #### Installation

-Clone the repository and install the required dependencies:
+Clone the repository and install the required dependencies (possibly on a virtual environment):

 ```bash
 git clone https://github.com/yourusername/picklevw.git